new92/InstaTools/README.md

 ## Features 🆕

-- [ ] More tools / scripts
+- [x] Add more tools
-- [ ] Fix bugs
+- [x] Fix bugs

-## Next update 🔄

-- 2 more scripts added
-- Option for updating the scripts
+- [x] Enhanced UI

 ## FAQ 🤔

 #### Question 1

-- Will my account get blocked by using these scripts ?
+- Could my account get blocked by using InstaTools ?

 Answer ➡️ Absolutely not.
-These tools are using publicly available information which can be accesed by any user and they're not being used for illegal purpose so No your account can't get suspended / blocked.
+InstaTools strictly adheres to Instagram's guidelines, and it does not violate any privacy-related rules.
+Therefore, there is no reason for Instagram to block the account of an InstaTools user.

 #### Question 2

-- Geting error while trying to log in ?
+- Encountering error while attempting to log in ?

-Answer ➡️ This error can be resolved by simply logging in to your account, do the Instagram verification tests and run again the script.
+Answer ➡️ This error can be resolved by simply logging in to your account from your browser, completing Instagram's verification tests and executing the script again.

 ## License 📜